jtemporal/jtemporal.github.io/_posts/2024-10-22-gitfichas-is-now-open-source.md

 ## What is GitFichas or GitStudyCards?

-GitFichas is a study card collection about git.
+[GitFichas](https://gitfichas.com) is a collection of study cards about git.
 It was first closed source and maintained solely by me, mainly due to the fact I would hand draw each of the cards.

 After some time I even created fonts to facilitate the process but it still required me to grab my iPad and the Procreate app to turn my notes into an image.